Northenden

-Northenden is a suburb of Manchester, in Greater Manchester, England, with a population of 15,064 at the 2021 census.
-It lies on the south side of the River Mersey, 4 mi west of Stockport and 5 mi south of Manchester city centre, bounded by Didsbury to the north, Gatley to the east, Sale to the west and Wythenshawe to the south.
+Northenden is a suburb of Manchester, in Greater Manchester, England.
+It had a population of 15,064 at the 2021 census.
+It lies on the south side of the river Mersey, 4 mi west of Stockport and 5 mi south of Manchester city centre, bounded by Didsbury to the north, Gatley to the east, Sale to the west and Wythenshawe to the south.

 Historically a rural township and parish within the hundred of Bucklow in Cheshire, despite unplanned urbanisation and population growth in its neighbours in the 19th century, Northenden remained a comparatively rural and unpopulated area which spanned the hamlets of Lawton Moor, Northern Moor, Rose Hill and a part of what is now Wythenshawe.
-By 1866 Northenden had coalesced and became a civil parish.
+By 1866, Northenden had coalesced and became a civil parish.
 The industrialisation of neighbouring Manchester resulted in overpopulation in the early 20th century.

-Manchester City Council used the Local Government Act 1929 to extend its boundaries to encompass Northenden in 1931 and throughout the mid-20th century it was redeveloped as an overspill estate.
+Manchester City Council used the Local Government Act 1929 to extend its boundaries to encompass Northenden in 1931 and, throughout the mid-20th century, it was redeveloped as an overspill estate.